Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/skeleton.md

 ### Overview

 In this feature, you are creating the skeleton of elements that will hold any additional elements that will make up the project you are creating.
-A design doc is provided to illustrate what you will be building toward using HTML and CSS.
+Design docs are provided to illustrate what you will be building toward using HTML and CSS.

 - In an `index.html` file, your `<body>` will have three main sections:
   - `<header>`, will be used for a heading and/or logo.
   - `<aside>`, will be used to hold data / information regarding game stats.
   - `<main>`, will be used to hold the cards to play through your Memory Match game.
+- In a `style.css` file, include the CSS properties to get a rough match of the provided design doc.

+### Design Docs

 <!-- TODO Will have design docs located here